Ahmadmansoor/AdvancedScript/README.md

 - cmpx : both parameter will analyzed  /// replaced with (if) commands on the new Script window, but can be used at x64dbg Script Screen.
  ```
+ -note:
+    you have to know that there are 2 commands:-
+	mov : which is normal command from x64dbg system ,it will not handle any variable from this plugin.
+		and
+	movx : which is parallel command of mov but in this (first parameter will not analyzed, just the second one.)
+	like this movx rax,$x ,
+	it mean its same mov just the second parameter can analyzed that all.
+	so in this command (movx rax,$x) we didn't put like this {rax} ,
+	because movx is modified command of mov , so movx at the end will executed mov command
+	after analyzed the second parameter.
+	so with example will be like this :
+	movx eax ,{eax}
+	this will be proceed like this : plugin will analyzed second parameter which is {eax} =1 ( as example)
+	then command will be like this : mov eax,1 then it will executed .
+	this apply to all (parallel commands of x64dbg ).
+	in other hand you will note that movx is opposite of setx command ,
+	because setx get value after analyzed then it assigned to the variable of AdvancedScript System.

  -note :
 	in new Update BPxx for one parameter can set on array of address directly , but for some resone x64dbg will take
 	time to respond ( I don't know why ) so u can go to refrence and set BP on all finded items.